-References to terms of our board of directors in their biographies include service on the board of CME Group from its formation in 2001 (under the name of Chicago Mercantile Exchange Holdings Inc. (CME Holdings)) and service on the board of its wholly-owned subsidiary.
-Chicago Mercantile Exchange Inc. (CME).
+References to terms of our board of directors in their biographies include service on the board of CME Group from its formation in 2001 (under the name of Chicago Mercantile Exchange Holdings Inc. (CME Holdings)) and service on the board of its wholly-owned subsidiary, Chicago Mercantile Exchange Inc. (CME).
 CME Group became a public company in 2002.
-The boards of our other exchange subsidiaries, Board of Trade of the City of Chicago, Inc. (CME).
-CME Group became a public company in 2002.
-The boards of our other exchange subsidiaries, Board of Trade of the City of Chicago, Inc. (CBOT).
-New York Mercantile Exchange, Inc. (NYMEX) and Commodity Exchange, Inc. (COMEX), also are composed of the same members as the CME Group board of directors.
+The boards of our other exchange subsidiaries, Board of Trade of the City of Chicago, Inc. (CBOT), New York Mercantile Exchange, Inc. (NYMEX) and Commodity Exchange, Inc. (COMEX), also are composed of the same members as the CME Group board of directors.
 Ages are as of March 11, 2024.
 Information on public directorships is for the past five years.